Creston Whitaker: Southern Illinois

-After being encouraged by high school coach Richard "Itchy" Jones, Whitaker accepted a scholarship offer from Southern Illinois University in 1965.
+After being encouraged by high school coach Richard "Itchy" Jones, Whitaker accepted a scholarship offer from Southern Illinois University Carbondale in 1965.
 He played on their freshman team in his first year, being one of the team's leading scorers until suffering a broken ankle late in the season.
 The freshmen squad finished with a record of 14–1, only losing by five points to the Bradley freshmen.
 Even after suffering the injury, Whitaker "still kept his basketball handy and got a bit of shooting now and then despite a cast on his ankle."
 It was first thought to be a sprain, then a fracture, before it was later found out to be a brake.
 Whitaker said "They put the ankle in a cast a week later and I'll have to keep it on for another six weeks, but I can still shoot around and dribble, I'm just a little slower."

 When asked about playing varsity the next season, Whitaker said, "It's going to be tough to play varsity ball next year, but I have hopes of making it.
 I don't expect to play a lot at first, but plan to play quite a bit before the year is over.
 I have a program laid out to work on this summer, about an hour and a half a day on a regular schedule, and hope that this will help my chances.
 A lot of this year's reserves are going to be back next season, but I hope I can move them out."

 Whitaker was part of Southern Illinois' 1966–67 National Invitational Championship team, with Walt Frazier and Dick Garrett, both of whom would go on to play professionally in the National Basketball Association (NBA).

 North Texas

-After two seasons at Southern Illinois, Whitaker transferred to North Texas University.
+After two seasons at Southern Illinois, Whitaker transferred to the University of North Texas.
 He would letter there from 1967 to 1970.

 At North Texas he would earn All-Missouri Valley Conference honors for his high average of field goals.
 The Fort Worth Star-Telegram wrote "Joe Hamilton and Creston Whitaker continually pester opponents' offenses and puncture them with their shooting."
 In his senior year, the 1969–70 season, he was able to improve his scoring average to 16.9 through the first 20-season games.
 He shot at 40% from the field and 71% from the foul line.
 He rated fourth in rebounds with 109 retrievals.
 In a 93–81 double-overtime victory against the nationally ranked Drake, Whitaker ended with 25 points to help his team win.
 Whitaker was inducted into the North Texas athletics Hall of Fame in 1994.